On Borel subalgebras of quantum groups: The graded algebra determining the representation theory

-Our general strategy to construct irreducible representations of dimension $>1$ is as follows: We take some suitable finite-dimensional $U_q(\g)$ representation $V=L(\lambda)$, which we want to restrict to $C$ and decompose into irreducible composition factors, and we wish to prove not all of them are one-dimensional.
-The action of the commutator $[E,F]_1\in C$ on every one-dimensional $C$-module is trivial, so if the composition series of $C$ only contains such representations, then $[E,F]_1$ acts nilpotently on $V$.
+Our general strategy to construct irreducible representations of dimension ${>1}$ is as follows: We take some suitable finite-dimensional $U$ representation $V=L(\lambda)$, which we want to restrict to $C$ and decompose into irreducible composition factors, and we wish to prove not all of them are one-dimensional.
+The action of the commutator $[E,F]_1\in C$ on every one-dimensional $C$-module is trivial (because any commutator acts trivially on any $1$-dimensional representation) so if the composition series of $C$ only contains such representations, then $[E,F]_1$ acts nilpotently on $V$.